 A double echelon, also known as a rotating paceline, contains two lines of riders side by side, continuously in motion.
 One line goes slightly faster than the other does.
 Let’s say you’re the lead rider in the faster line.
 You should cross over to the slow line after passing the front wheel of the rider beside you (the front rider in the slower line).
 Then you drift back with the others in the slow line.
 When the final position is reached (back of the line), slide onto the back wheel of the last rider in the fast line.

-(You name it) Up
+(You name it) Up or Back

 Slowing / Stopping

 "Slowing!," or "Stopping!"; if you are going to be quickly decelerating.
+This should be accompanied by a hand signal.

 Do not announce "Clear!" at intersections as it only encourages illegal and risky behavior (such as running stop signs or red lights).
+Each rider should decide the safety of proceeding within their own risk tolerance.